krateng/maloja/README.md

 ## Requirements

 * Python 3.5 or higher
-* If you'd like to display images, you will need API keys for [Last.fm](https://www.last.fm/api/account/create) and [Fanart.tv](https://fanart.tv/get-an-api-key/).
+* If you'd like to display images, you will need API keys for [Last.fm](https://www.last.fm/api/account/create) and [Fanart.tv](https://fanart.tv/get-an-api-key/) (you need a project key, not a personal one).
 These are free of charge!

 ## How to install